vicariousinc/science_cognitive_programs/README.md

 To run the example commands below:

-- Place the oracle_cache folder into the root directory (same as this file)
+- Place the oracle_cache folder into the root directory (same as this file); download the compressed file under "*Code and data --> Cached emulator data for our datasets [required]*" towards the bottom of this post https://www.vicarious.com/2019/01/18/a-thought-is-a-program/
 - Install the following python packages: numpy, scipy, keras, tensorflow, shapely, numba, and parmap
 - Add the cognitive_programs directory to your PYTHONPATH